viktor1vasilevski/clean-architecture-webapi/README.md

     VALUES (2, 'User', 'USER', null)
     ```

-7. Next step is to register some user
+7. Next step is to register some user <br />
     ***from this point on, your api/project should be running all the time during the register, login and CRUD operations***
     - you can use Postman or Fiddler for registration, or some other program, and provide this json format in the body with your own values.
       (I used Postman)